p-ku/.launch/README.md

 ```bash
 chsh -s $(which zsh)
 ```
+A password is necessary here.
 Log out for changes to take effect.
 All together now:
 ```bash
 sudo apt install -y git; \